JustalK/COUPLE-API/README.md

 This repository is designed only for the backend part of the application.
 I like to challenge myself.
 So I made everything with `Fastify` and `MongoDB`.
 I also added a new tools that I wanted to try `GraphQL` and `Apollo Server` who will improve my request.

+I do my continuous integration with `Travis` and my coverage is checked by `Coveralls` and `Codeclimate`.
+I also use `CodeClimate` for checking the level of maintainability of the code.
+Finally, I use `Ava` for making the test cases.
+For formatting the code, I use `xo`.

 ## Organization

 The following describe how the project is structured.
 It's an easy way for discovering the project and the way I organize the code.